 Our pelvic health specialist treats both incontinence-based dysfunctions as well as pelvic, hip or lower back pain-based issues through breathing exercises, stretches, manual therapy as well as strengthening exercises.

 In order to determine the best treatment, an initial evaluation will start off with an in-depth orthopedic and pelvic exam.
-This will include a general overview of your muscle strength, lumber strength as well as neurological testing, among others.
+This will include a general overview of your muscle strength, lumbar strength as well as neurological testing, among others.
 Then, depending on the patient's comfort, an internal exam may be completed to check for muscle and bone health as well as strength and endurance.

 Pelvic care at Performance is more than just a regimen of kegels; we focus on all aspects of your pelvic floor, not just how strong it is.
 Depending on the issue, a variety of exercises can be prescribed.
 For some, breathing and stretching exercises can help release pain and tension.
-For others, the solution could be strengthening exercises that target the pelvic floor and hip abductor muscles.
+For others, the solution could be strengthening exercises that target the pelvic floor and hip muscles.

 Common pelvic health diagnoses that are treatable with physical therapy